-3.2.1.1.
-Run Mode Commands - D Version Front Panel
+3.2.1.
+Run Mode Commands

-Figure 3.1, "Run Mode Commands - D Version Front Panel" illustrates run mode commands.
-Run mode commands are used when the power supply has been configured for the desired application and the desired set points have been programmed into memory.
+Figure 3.1, "Run Mode Commands" illustrates run mode commands.
+Run mode commands are used when the power supply has been configured for the desired application.

-Pressing the start switch places the power supply in a power state.
+Pressing the START switch places the power supply in a power state.
 The starting sequence consists of energizing the step start and main contactors followed by enabling of the power processing stages.
 Once enabled, output voltage and current increase to the set points established by the front panel, external analog control, or computer controlled remote communications.